Seje01/il-danskeservice-mock/README.md

 # il-danskeservice-mock

-created to test il-danske-service locally.
+created to test il-danskebank-service locally.

 # changes in application.yml
 ```